Adjusting Studio

 Author names

 APA: Last, F. M. with initials only.
-Up to 20 authors listed; an ellipsis for 21+ before the final author.
+Up to 20 authors listed by name, with an ellipsis for 21 or more before the final author.

 Chicago: Same as MLA in bibliographies.
 Notes use First Last (not inverted).
 Up to 10 names listed.